gklyne/annalist/documents/release-notes/announce_0.5.16.md

 ### Announcing Annalist release 0.5.16

-I've just released an update (release 0.5.16) of Annalist.
+I've recently created an update (release 0.5.16) of Annalist.

 This release consolidates and fixes problems with the previous "deployment hardening" release (0.5.14).
-There was a problem with serving Turtle data, which has required a re-working of internal data-caching logic to allow multiple server threads, and another problem causing periodic loss of user login status.
-Support has been added for collections to include arbitrary additonal web pages (HTML, JS, etc.).
+There was a deadlock problem with serving Turtle data, which has required a re-working of internal data-caching logic to allow multiple server threads, and another problem causing periodic loss of user login status.
+Support has been added for collections to include arbitrary additional web pages (HTML, JS, etc.).
 And, as usual, there are a number of smaller bug fixes and enhancements.

 More details can be found in the "History" section of the [latest release notes](https://github.com/gklyne/annalist/blob/master/documents/release-notes/release-v0.5.md),